Sport in Bangladesh: Table tennis

 Table tennis has been played in Bangladesh since the 1950s.
-Although the game is very popular in schools, colleges and universities, tournaments outside educational institutions are not rare.
+Although, the game is very popular in schools, colleges, and universities, tournaments outside educational institutions are not rare.
 The Bangladesh Table Tennis Federation was created in 1972.
-The same year it became a member of the Asian and World Table Tennis Federations.
+The same year, it became a member of the Asian and World Table Tennis Federations.
 Many national and international competitions are held by BTTF as well as some major sponsors.

 Bangladesh takes part in different international table tennis tournaments and achieved some success too.
-In 1997, Bangladesh boys' team got the third place in the first junior competition among 12 countries of the SAARC and ASEAN regions.
-Bangladesh also won some medals in South Asian Games.
+In 1997, the Bangladesh boys' team got third place in the first junior competition among 12 countries of the SAARC and ASEAN regions.
+Bangladesh also won some medals in the South Asian Games.
 Bangladesh successfully hosted the Asian Cup Table Tennis Tournament in 1991.
-Bangladeshi table tennis player Zobera Rahman Linu has won the national table tennis championships in the individual category 16 times, which is the most by any sports-person in any country of the world.
+Bangladeshi table tennis player, Zobera Rahman Linu has won the national table tennis championships in the individual category 16 times, which is the most by any sportsperson in any country of the world.